Get your boots on!

-- Fairford lap
+1. Fairford lap

 This walk takes you over the River Col and forms a 2.5km route with very little incline.

 2. Cirencester Park

-Cirencester park, the nearest park to our Clinic, encompasses 3000 acres of parkland including a lake and a Polo ground which is the oldest Polo ground in the world!
+Cirencester Park (the nearest park to our Clinic), encompasses 3000 acres of parkland.
+It includes a lake and a Polo ground which is the oldest Polo ground in the world!

 3. Cricklade to Lechlade

 The path follows the River Thames between the two villages.
 I would recommend starting in Cricklade which is located just off the busy A419 dual carriageway linking junction 15 of the M4 and Cirencester.
-There is plenty of carparking in Cricklade.
-After the walk I would catch the Stagecoach Swindon bus 51 which runs from Swindon to Cricklade, again hourly (Monday – Saturday).
+There is plenty of car parking in Cricklade.
+After the walk, I would catch the Stagecoach Swindon bus 51 which runs from Swindon to Cricklade, again hourly (Monday – Saturday).

 4. The Leckhampton loop